Brazilian Coffee - Have you ever wondered about your cup of Brazilian Coffee?

-PurelyCoffeeBeans wonders about his most recent cup of Brazilian Coffee?
-It's true that, when it comes to coffee, Brazil is the undisputed world leader.
+PurelyCoffeeBeans wonders about his most recent cup of Brazilian Coffee.
+Is it true that, when it comes to coffee, Brazil is the undisputed world leader?

 In the fifty years that Brazil has been producing and marketing coffee it produces approximately 2/3rds of the world's annual supply.
 But not many people know that Brazil is the world's second largest consumer of the tasty brew!

 In fact, Brazil coffee beans are found in most coffee shops, supermarkets, and even home pantries worldwide.
 You can find them in both exclusive coffee brands and innocuous blends.
 We have to thank the Brazilians for being so generous with their coffee!